 There is no service period requirement for an employee of a participating employer to participate in the Plan.
 Participants can make both pre-tax and Roth after-tax contributions.
-New employees are automatically enrolled at a 3% pre-tax contribution rate until they elect to change the contribution rate or elect not to participate.
+During 2013 and 2012, new employees were automatically enrolled at a 4% and 3% pre-tax contribution rate, respectively, until they elect to change the contribution rate or elect not to participate.
 Employees can contribute up to the 401(k) maximum combined pre-tax and Roth limit, plus any catch-up contribution, if they are eligible.
-The 401(k) maximum combined pre-tax and Roth contribution limit was \$17,000 for 2012 and \$16,500 for 2011.
-The catch-up maximum contribution limit for 2012 and 2011 was \$5,500, for participants that turned age 50 or older during the Plan year.
+The 401(k) maximum combined pre-tax and Roth contribution limit was \$17,500 for 2013 and \$17,000 for 2012.
+The catch-up maximum contribution limit for 2013 and 2012 was \$5,500, for participants that turned age 50 or older during the Plan year.

 The Company may, in its sole discretion, make one or more discretionary contributions that are matching contributions.
-For the years ended December 31, 2012 and 2011, participants received a discretionary employer matching contribution equal to 100% of a participant's contributions up to 6% of their eligible compensation.
+For the years ended December 31, 2013 and 2012, participants received a discretionary employer matching contribution equal to 100% of a participant's contributions up to 8% and 6% of their eligible compensation, respectively.
 Effective January 1, 2011, the Company may, in its sole discretion, make a discretionary contribution that is not a matching contribution to participants who do not accrue any benefit at any time during the Plan year under the Company's Retirement Plan or the Company's Supplemental Executive Retirement Plan.
-For the year ended December 31, 2012, the Company made such a discretionary contribution equal to 2% of each eligible participant's compensation.
+For the year ended December 31, 2013, there were no discretionary contributions made by the Company.
+For the year ended December 31, 2012, the Company made a discretionary contribution equal to 2% of each eligible participant's compensation.

 Participants may direct the investment of their contributions and employer matching contributions to any of the funds available in the Plan (excluding the Questar stock fund which is closed to new contributions), or if not so directed, the employer matching contributions are invested in the same investments as that of the employee contributions.
 Some of the individual funds charge redemption fees to individual participants in order to recover the costs associated with short-term investor trading.
 Some funds have introduced purchase-blocking policies when a participant transfers or realigns out of the particular fund.
 A purchase-blocking policy requires the participant to wait a specified number of days before transferring or realigning back into the same fund.
-At December 31, 2012, if employees do not make an investment election, the default investment for the Plan is the Oakmark Equity & Income Fund I.
+At December 31, 2013, if employees do not make an investment election, the default investment option for the Plan is the T. Rowe Price Retirement fund that has the target retirement date closest to the year a participant might retire assuming a retirement age of 65.